bluefinhomeserver/Gamebanana-vault-CoffeeShop-mods-/README.md

 }
 ```
 I pride myself on having things easily accessible and contained.
 I manually add all the mods to my repo, there is not a single ounce of automation.

-To make things even simpler i merged all the json files so that there is no duplicate games and also intend to clean up the metadata

 In the spirit of decentralization and the original project [Coffeeshop](https://github.com/timkicker/coffeeshop) (Although all of this is on github)

-There is other people hosting their own repos.
-The raw links have been added above in the json format, for easy copy and paste to fill your library :3
+To make things even simpler i merged all the json files so that there is no duplicate games and also intend to clean up the metadata.